cffpods/bigspring-hugo-startup-theme/exampleSite/content/english/pricing/_index.md

 description: 'We offer the following types of clans:'
 draft: false
 basic:
-  name: Serious War
+  name: Clash of Clans
-  price: Warmongers
+  price: Serious War
   price_per: ''
   info: We war hard and play hard
   services: